logzio/logz-docs/_source/user-guide/accounts/unified_dashboards.md

   - hidan
 ---

-Monitoring data across multiple systems and applications can be challenging when working with more than one data source, and it becomes increasingly difficult as environments and data points increase.
+Monitoring data across multiple systems and applications can be challenging when working with more than one data source, and this becomes increasingly difficult as environments and data points increase.

-**Unified Dashboards** help address this challenge by adding a layer of observability into your data.
+**Unified Dashboards** help address this challenge by adding a layer of observability for your data.

 The dashboard combines information from logs, metrics, and tracing data, showcasing it side by side.
 As a result, you can monitor, identify and troubleshoot issues quickly and easily, without bouncing between separate interfaces specific to log, metric, or trace analytics.